fmichea/cmdman/README.md

 help and returns 1).

-If any of these functions raises a instance of a (sub)class of `CMDMAN_CMDError`, this will be concidered as a "command error" that should be displayed properly to the user of your program.
+If any of these functions raises a instance of a (sub)class of `CMDMAN_CMDError`, this will be considered a "command error" that should be displayed properly to the user of your program.
 By default, it wraps the text of the error on 70 columns, and prepends it with "ERROR: ".
 So for instance, if your program does this: